sean-levvel/aws-sa-associate-saac02/README.md

 ## Object Versioning & MFA Delete
 - Object is controlled at a bucket level - you can not disabled it again
     - you can suspend it, and then re-enabled.
-    - lets you store multiple version of objects within a bucket.
+    - lets you store multiple versions of objects within a bucket.
 Operations which would modify objects generate a new version.
     - new object is known as the current object Latest version OR Current Version
     - individually accessed by specifying the ID.
     - delete marker
     - you can delete the object with the version number
     - MFA is required to change bucket versioning state
     - MFA is required to delete versions
     - need the Serial Number MFA + Code passed with API calls

 ## S3 Performance Optimization
 - Make the upload faster / safer with Multipart Upload
     - minimum size is for 100MB
     - parts can fail and be restarted
     - improves transfer rate
     - transfer acceleration - must be enabled for transfer